Troubleshooting

 |---|---|---|

-| "Permission denied" on a project I should see | You're not a member, or your project role is read-only | Ask the project owner to add you / promote you |
+| "Permission denied" on a project I should see | Missing system permission, missing project membership, or restricted visibility | Ask the project lead or an admin to check your access |

 | Experiment status pill won't change | The plugin owning the type rejects the transition | Check the plugin's UI for blockers (missing required fields, unfinished steps) |